An applet demonstrating the version space of a linear classifier. (Get the source for this applet.)

 The right half of the applet shows weight space (v,w): our classification rule is sign(v x + w y - 1).
 Each training example (x,y) rules out a halfspace, namely, those weight vectors (v,w) which misclassify it.
 Click in the right half of the applet to pick a weight vector.
 Your weight vector will show up as a point in weight space (on the right) and a half-plane in example space (on the left).
 Control-clicking places a negated weight vector, so that positive examples are on the opposite side of the classification surface (ie, classify by sign(1 - v x - w y) instead).

-As the slides describe in more detail, support vector machines find weight vectors near the center of version space.
-These are the weight vectors with large margins.
-The margin is shown as a “fat plane” in the left half of the applet, and a circle in the right half; the margin circle only makes sense if the training examples all have unit length.
-Also note that the “center” of version space can mean something weird if version space is unbounded.
+As the slides describe in more detail, support vector machines find weight vectors with large margins.
+The margin is shown as a “fat plane” around the decision surface in the left half of the applet, and as multiple “fat planes” around the examples in the right half.
+To avoid clutter, in the right half, we only display the margin around the examples that are closest to the weight vector.

 Weight vectors near the center of version space tend to be better choices because we learn more from their classification errors: if we make a mistake, the new constraint must chop off a large volume of version space.
 This fact can be seen as one justification for why SVMs work well.